Apostolique/Agar.io-bot/README.md

-# Agar.io-bot-explosive
+# Agar.io-pop-bot
-A troll Agar.io bot that likes exploding foes.
+A troll Agar.io bot that likes popping foes.

 It starts just like [Agar.io-bot](https://github.com/Apostolique/Agar.io-bot).
 After obtaining some mass, it stands still on top of the nearest virus, hiding